Top 10 Tips for Weddings

 Have your engagement ring cleaned so it will be nice and sparkly!
 You can get your ring cleaned professionally at a jeweler or do it yourself with a jewelry cleaning solution.
 I love taking a detailed picture of the weddings rings while the bride is getting ready so I can also include your engagement ring.
 If we do this before the ceremony then your rings can remain on your finger for the rest of the day.

-Below is a published sample of the bride and groom’s custom wedding rings designed by San Francisco jewelry designer Christy Natsumi.
-The groom’s ring was made to look like a Chicago Bull's Championship Ring taken on the bride's bouquet (on the right top corner).
-I also did a second styling of the rings on their custom wedding invitations with the bride’s pearl earrings and daughter’s locket, shown in the second image top left.
+Below is a sample of the bride and groom’s custom wedding rings designed by San Francisco jewelry designer Christy Natsumi.
+The groom’s ring was made to look like a Chicago Bull's Championship Ring styled on their custom wedding invitations with the bride’s pearl earrings and daughter’s locket.

 The wedding dress alone is a classic picture.
 Make sure your dress is prepped for a close up with steaming out the wrinkles and removing all tags and extra padding (bring some scissors).
 Check out ETSY for a beautiful custom wedding hangers.
 You can have personal details like your name or “Mrs.” added for a personal touch.
 If your wedding gown is one of the special ones that has a massive number of hooked buttons in the back, get a small crochet needle from a craft store to help you get in and out of your dress faster.